alimate/alimate.github.io/_posts/2020-1-11-lock-striping.md

 </p>
 As we're using only one lock for synchronization, concurrent requests will be blocked behind the first one that acquired the lock.
 When the first one releases the lock, the second one acquires it and after some time, releases it.

-This phenomenon is known as **Sequential Access** (Something like *Head of Line Blocking*) and we should mitigate this effect in concurrent environments.
+This phenomenon is known as **Sequential Bottleneck** (Something like *Head of Line Blocking*) and we should mitigate this effect in concurrent environments.

 ## The United Stripes of Locks
 ---